erdogant/distfit/README.md

 Note that the best fit should be [normal], as this was also the input data.
 However, many other distributions can be very similar with specific loc/scale parameters.
 It is however not unusual to see gamma and beta distribution as these are the "barba-pappas" among the distributions.
-Lets print the summary of detected distributions with the sum of square scores.
+Lets print the summary of detected distributions with the Residual Sum of Squares.

 ```python
 # All scores of the tested distributions